rbohl/liferay-samples/README.md

 Use gradle (I run gradle through Liferay's Blade CLI tool) to build the JAR.
 Copy it to `Liferay_Home/deploy`.

-To add additional articles, you have to at least change the titles in the configuration, then save (either ave the `.config` file or click the _Update_ if you're using the System Settings UI).
+To add additional blog entries, you have to at least change the titles in the configuration, then save (either ave the `.config` file or click the _Update_ if you're using the System Settings UI).

 ### The Liferay Blogs Adder is Strong-Willed